Donald Nichols (spy): Early life and service

 Nichols was born on 18 February 1923 to Walter Isaac and Myra Stewart Nichols at 105 Main Street, Hackensack, New Jersey.
 He was the youngest of four sons.
 Nichols only completed elementary school before joining the military.
 He grew up poor in a welfare family, and occasionally had to resort to theft of neighbors' farm equipment to survive.

 Nichols served in Pakistan early in his military career.
 He was a sergeant assigned to the motor pool before being detailed to Sub-detachment K, 607th Counter Intelligence Corps in South Korea in 1946.
 As a master sergeant, he rose to command the unit.
 He spoke Korean somewhat fluently.
 Nichols was burly in build, casual in dress, often out of uniform, and seldom displayed his rank.
 He was noted for his gruffness.
-He formed an extensive net of approximately 600 civilian spies throughout Korea.
+He formed an extensive network of approximately 600 civilian spies throughout Korea.
 There was an assassination attempt on him by communists in 1948.
 Nichols survived; the would-be assassins did not.

 In 1948, Nichols moved beyond the passivity of counter-intelligence and began intelligence/spy operations that could later be defined as positive intelligence.
 He began active collection of military intelligence; for the next two years, he briefed General Earle Partridge on possible North Korean communist actions.

 In May 1950, Nichols enticed a communist pilot into defecting to the south, along with his IL-10 strike aircraft.
 As this was the first airplane of its kind to fall into American hands, Nichols disassembled it for removal to the U.S. In the meantime, he was warned of an impending attack by the North Koreans.
 Sergeant Nichols claimed that he predicted the beginning date of the Korean War to an accuracy within 3 days of its actual occurrence (June 25, 1950) in his last report on the subject, but his forecast was ignored.